Kudu Grills could become the flagship overlanding grill. Let’s discuss what the Kudu Grill is, how to use it, and what you can cook on a Kudu Grill.

-It is the perfect companion for cooking overland in a land rover, motorhome, truck, jeep, or safari vehicle while camping in Africa, Australia, or anywhere on this planet.
+It is the perfect companion for cooking overland in a land rover, motorhome, truck, jeep, or safari vehicle while camping in Africa, Australia, or anywhere else on this planet.

 Kudu grills feature fold-down steel legs with rubber feet for extra stability when barbecuing in the great outdoors or at home on your patio.
 All stainless steel construction and latches make it rust-proof to last for many years of continuous use.